If all you know about Staten Island is that it spawned three Jersey Shore cast members, you’re seriously underestimating the borough.

 Shocking, we know.
 Passengers had to shell out 50 cents apiece to ride the ferry until 1997, when it became free.

 5. It was once home to the world’s largest landfill, which is now well on its way to becoming a park.

 Over 53 years, New Yorkers sent approximately 150 million tons of trash to Fresh Kills Landfill in Staten Island.
 After it closed in 2001, the city began the gargantuan task of converting the 2,200-acre site into a public park.
-Still, the days where residents can frolic safely along rolling green hills are a long way off: The city anticipates the first section of the park won’t open until 2019, and Fresh Kills Park won’t be fully operational until about 2036.
+Still, the days where residents can frolic safely along rolling green hills are a long way off: the park is currently only accessible during scheduled park programs for learning and exploration opportunities.
+Fresh Kills Park won’t be fully operational until about 2036.